PetTravel.com

 Non-Commercial Import of Puppies

-Puppies entering the United States for non-commercial reasons from all countries not listed in step #7 must be vaccinated for rabies at 3 months of age and wait for 28 days before entering the country.
+BEFORE 01 AUGUST 2024: Puppies entering the United States for non-commercial reasons from high-rabies countries must be vaccinated for rabies at 3 months of age and wait for 28 days before entering the country.
 In certain cases, pre-approval for home quarantine can be obtained from the Center for Disease Control for unvaccinated puppies entering from non-rabies-free countries.
 See step 2 for more information.

 Proof of age should be available.